SandUhrGucker/duino-coin-kodi/README.md

 You can always look at your Amount of Coins and the Speed of the miner in your Duino web-wallet: [DuinoCoin Webwallet](https://wallet.duinocoin.com/)

+##Known Bugs
+* Only run with a valid UserWalledID - please double check.

 ##Prerequirements
 * Kodi 18/19+ (python 3 support)

+Schould be compatibe to CoreELEC, LibreELEC and OSMC - Feedback appreciated!

 Enjoy!
 <2021> by SandUhrGucker.